Molecular Biology Laboratory (CIMBL)

 Read the Article: UKHSA expands support to help countries identify emerging variants

-PCR data from the Cayman Islands, through CIMBL, is collected and submitted on a weekly basis to GISRS.
+CIMBL, as the sole provider of influenza PCR data for the Cayamn Islands, collects and submits this surveillance data to GISRIS regularly.
 This data is made freely available to public health policy makers for informed decision making.
-CIMBL is actively engaging with the WHO to be officially recognised as a National Influenza Centre (NIC).
+CIMBL is currently engaging with the WHO to be officially endorsed as a National Influenza Centre (NIC) and contribute towards the global fight to contain the spread of influenza.

 Contact Us